shinyichen/face-search/README.md

 # face-search
 ## Running Demo
+Assuming I copied the project to `/nfs/div2/jchen/face-search/`.
+Inside `/nfs/div2/jchen/face-search/`, I also need to create a link called `gallery` to the images directory, which is at `/lfs2/glaive/data/CS3_2.0/`.
 ### Start http service and Django (on isicvl03)
 Go to `/nfs/div2/jchen/face-search` and start http server to host static files
 ~~~~